Bryson-he/Windows-11-SOTI-Upgrade-Script/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-You can copy this directly into a **README.md** file in your GitHub repository, and it will render correctly with proper formatting!
+You should be able to copy and paste the entire block directly into a `README.md` file on GitHub now.
+It’s all in one continuous block without any additional sections you need to copy.